Ego Trip (Sikter album)

 Ego Trip is the fourth studio album by Bosnian alternative rock band Sikter.
 It was released on 2 June 2009 by one of the biggest music labels in Bosnia and Herzegovina, Hayat Production.
+The single "Line" (Edith Piaf 3)" accompanied its release.

 Recording of the album began in 2006 and lasted until 2009 at MML Studio in Sarajevo.
 Producers of album were front-man of the band Enes Zlatar and the drummer of Bosnian band Letu Štuke, Đani Pervan.
 After a few years of experimenting with many genres, this album was alternative rock oriented with elements of funk and soul.

+Composition

+Sarajevo-x.com thought that the album's sound was noticeably different compared to Sikter's previous recordings, but still recognizable as Sikter, featuring "heavy guitar riffs, solid rhythm section, pumping bass, penetrating keyboards.

+Zlatar, Sikter's vocalist, explained the name of the album: "I think the whole world is on an ego trip, from the capitalists who imposed it on us to those who are fighting against them.
+I think it's time to become more socially oriented."